SuperOfficeDocs/superoffice-docs/user-guide/en/settings/options/number-allocation.md

 * Counters from third party suppliers can also be used.

 The way a counter works is to increase the value of the field by 1 each time a new instance of it is used.
-For example, if the first company you create in the database is allocated the value 10001 in the **Number** field, then the nineteenth company will be allocated the value **10019**.
+For example, if the first company you create in the database is allocated the value 10001 in the **Number** field, then the nineteenth company is allocated the value **10019**.

 ## Results of number allocations